stimulant/ampm/README.md

     // Settings for the event log file.
     "eventFile": {
-        "enabled": true, // false to turn off "filename": "logs/event-{date}.tsv" // Path to the log file, relative to server.js. {date} will be replaced by the current date.
+        "enabled": true, // false to turn off "filename": "logs/event-{date}.tsv" // Path to the log file, relative to the config file. {date} will be replaced by the current date.
     },

     // Settings for screenshots taken after crashes.
     "screenshots": {
-        "enabled": true, // false to turn off "filename": "logs/capture-{date}.jpg" // Path to save screen shots, relative to server.js. {date} will be replaced by the current date.
+        "enabled": true, // false to turn off "filename": "logs/capture-{date}.jpg" // Path to save screen shots, relative to the config file. {date} will be replaced by the current date.
     },

     // Settings for loggly.com.
     "loggly": {
-        "enabled": true, // false to turn off "subdomain": "stimulant", // The account name. https://stimulant.loggly.com/dashboards "inputToken": "b8eeee6e-12f4-4f2f-b6b4-62f087ad795e", // The API token.
+        "enabled": false, // false to turn off "subdomain": "", // The account name. https://stimulant.loggly.com/dashboards "inputToken": "", // The API token.
         "json": true, // Whether to log as JSON -- this should be true.
-        "token": "b8eeee6e-12f4-4f2f-b6b4-62f087ad795e", // The um, other token.
+        "token": "", // The um, other token.
         "tags": "ampm" // A tag to differentiate app logs from one another in loggly.
     },